 If you need something to keep you going between meals, make sure the foods and drinks you choose are nutritious.
 Smart snacking can maintain energy levels and contribute essential nutrients, too many treats can add to your waistline and leave you lacking in vitality.
 Remember, only eat if you are hungry and not out of habit or boredom.

 Take care with coffee

-Having coffee is a very popular pastime and great chance to take a break, but simple tricks when ordering can help you cut down on the kilojoules.
+Having coffee is a very popular pastime and a great chance to take a break, but simple tricks when ordering can help you cut down on the kilojoules.
 When buying espresso coffee (or hot chocolate), order light milk ('skinny') and avoid large sizes.
 Skip the whipped cream served on some cold (iced) cafe drinks.
-Tea and instant coffee in moderation are OK and can contribute to your daily fluids but keep added sugar to a minimum and use light milk.
+Tea and instant coffee in moderation are OK and can contribute to your daily fluids but keep added sugar and condensed milk to a minimum and use light milk.

 Fresh is best when it comes to fruit, although it’s OK to have canned fruit for convenience, or for a change.
 Dried fruit is best enjoyed occasionally as it is higher in kilojoules and can get stuck on teeth and encourage decay.

 Beware the banana bread

 Banana bread is a very popular cafe breakfast or snack item but the name is misleading: it’s really just cake and just as loaded with kilojoules and saturated fat as chocolate cake.
 Try some fruit bread or toast which is actually bread with dried fruit added.

 Skip the biscuits

 Always grabbing a biscuit with a cuppa is a habit that can add to your waistline and take the place of healthier foods.
 Biscuits are not everyday foods because they are high in fat, sugar and kilojoules and low in fibre and not filling.
 The same goes for cakes, chips, sugar-sweetened drinks and other snacks high in sugar, salt and fat.

 Pack and go